Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

   <img src="./res/Kubernetes/image-20240306091233263.png" alt="image-20240306091233263" style="zoom:50%;" />

 * **ExternalName**
   Maps a DNS CNAME record to an external address.
-This allows pods in the cluster to access an external resource with one DNS name (e.g. a external DB server)
+This allows pods in the cluster to access an external resource with one DNS name (e.g. an external DB server)

 ### Label & Label Selectors